Heidi Quicksilver

 • Act as Visual Resources Project Manager including organization and oversight of large imaging projects (Publication and catalog list available upon request) through the use of Excel spreadsheets, the creation of online databases and maintaining internal networking and project management sites

 • Original member of the Social Media Team.
-Assisted Development MIA's first ever social media/brand communications program increasing Facebook fans from 1,200 to over 15,000
+Assisted development of MIA's first ever social media/brand communications program increasing Facebook fans from 1,200 to over 15,000

 • Provide technical support and train employees on using asset management software for archiving and sharing digital assets